 applying another smoothing to the newly generated prices.

 Here's the point.

-We are taking two trend-following indicators (moving averages) and turning them into a momentum oscillator.
+We are taking two trend-following indicators (moving averages) and turning them into trend following momentum indicator.

-One of the major technical analysis concepts is that the change in the momentum leads to the change in price.
+One of the significant technical analysis concepts is that the change in momentum leads to a change in price.

-This idea is highly reasonable if one were to observe what happens during a powerful directional move.
+This idea is highly reasonable if one observes what happens during a decisive directional move.

 Think about it this way.

 Suppose that the market is in an uptrend.

 Bulls have bid the price up, creating higher highs.